somasis/musl-wiki/building-busybox.md

 # Building Busybox

-busybox makes heavy usage of linux kernel headers, which have a tendency to clash with userspace. in order to make it build almost "out of the box", some patches ([1], [2], [3], [4], [5]) are needed for the kernel headers so that they respect musl's userspace headers in the same way as glibc's. for convenience, sabotage linux has a [kernel-headers repository] based on linux 3.12.6 headers for all arches supported by musl, where those patches are already applied.
+Busybox makes heavy usage of Linux kernel headers, which have a tendency to clash with userspace. in order to make it build almost "out of the box", some patches ([1], [2], [3], [4], [5]) are needed for the kernel headers so that they respect musl's userspace headers in the same way as glibc's. for convenience, Sabotage Linux has a [kernel-headers repository] based on Linux 3.12.6 headers for all arches supported by musl, where those patches are already applied.

-note that these headers are "forwards and backwards-compatible"; you only need newer headers if you need a feature that was added to linux after 3.12, which cannot be accessed using libc headers.
+note that these headers are "forwards and backwards-compatible"; you only need newer headers if you need a feature that was added to Linux after 3.12, which cannot be accessed using libc headers.

-to compile busybox 1.22.1 allyesconfig, the following config changes are needed to support musl
+To compile Busybox 1.22.1's `allyesconfig`, the following config changes are needed to support musl:

 ```text
 # CONFIG_EXTRA_COMPAT is not set